marciofrayze/rackstep-app-template/README.md

 ## How to

-To run the app, just start a rack compatible server like rackup, shotgun or puma.
+To run the app, just start a rack compatible server like [rackup](https://github.com/rack/rackup) or [puma](https://github.com/puma/puma).

+Just run `bundle install` to download the dependencies and then `bundle exec rackup` to start the server.

 This app is ready to be deployed at Heroku.com.

 ## Author